Anger – The misunderstood emotion

 Anger is very misunderstood, but it doesn’t have to be.
 Once we, as a society, begin understanding the reason behind why we experience anger as human beings and what it really means internally, we can then truly accept that anger can be a part of our lives in healthy ways.
 Anger is part of being a human being.
 There is no getting around it.
 All we have to do is understand why and how anger works and what to do with it.

 We’ve all experienced and been exposed to anger in some way throughout our lives.
 No one is immune to it.
 People think they’re not supposed to get angry or that they need to get rid of it or that it needs to be controlled and or contained.
 Which really is detrimental to our emotional health.

 We have every right to feel anger just as much as we do joy.
-Many people insist we have to transform anger and that it’s not “spiritual” to feel this emotion.
+Many people insist we have to transform anger and that it’s not “spiritual” or morally right to feel this emotion.
 This idea confuses anger with aggression.
-Anger can be an expression of passion, willingness to uphold boundaries, stand up for someone being oppressed.
-Compassion and anger can coexist.
+Anger can be an expression of passion, willingness to uphold boundaries, standing up to oppression, etc. Compassion and anger can coexist.

 Anger is an immensely powerful emotion.